ora-io/docs/cle/zkoracle/develop-guide/bring-your-own-data-source.md

 Data Source Plugin is a generalized plugin interface designed for CLE infrastructure development.
 DSP is designed for adding new data source support.

-DSP is designed mainly for facilitating the CLE core development (eg. by ORA Team), rather than the application development of CLE (CLE Dev Users).
+DSP primarily designed to assist in CLE core development (e.g. by the ORA Team), rather than application development by CLE Dev Users.

 ### Add new data source with DSP